-For remarks on the Draft Scoping Report the reviewer can complete Comment Sheets, which accompanied the summary of the report forwarded to I&APs and which is also included in Appendix N. These completed Comment Sheets need to be forwarded to Nemai Consulting on or before 11 December 2009.
+For remarks on the Draft Scoping Report the reviewer was requested to complete a Comment Sheet, which accompanied the summary of the report forwarded to I&APs and which was also included as an appendix in the document.
+I&APs were notified (see Section 8.7.1.) that the completed Comment Sheets needed to be forwarded to Nemai Consulting on or before 11 December 2009.